oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     ![screenshot of sales analysis to singles by genre](images/image86_analyze_single_genre.png)

-**Isn't that what our insight told us!!
-It discovered that without any input from us!!**
+**Isn’t that what Data Insights told us?!
+It discovered that without any input from us!**

 While doing manual analysis in the **DATA ANALYSIS** tool, we must actively look at and compare the data for